Fisheries Technology Associates is a world leader in

 We develop cost proposals for each phase of the project as they are needed and requested by the Client.

-Q: I want to buy/sell a fish farming property.
+Q: I want to buy/sell a fish farming or aquaponics property.
 How do I proceed?

 A: If you have a specific property in mind for purchase, water analysis is a valuable and inexpensive first step.
 The same holds true for sellers.
 Please visit our Water Testing pages for additional details.